-The FY 2019 Budget creates two new state-operated Charitable Contribution Funds to accept donations for the purposes of improving health care and education in New York.
-Taxpayers who itemize deductions may claim these charitable contributions as deductions on their Federal and State tax returns.
-Any taxpayer making a donation may also claim a State tax credit equal to 85 percent of the donation amount for the tax year after the donation is made.
-In addition, the legislation authorizes school districts and other local governments to create charitable funds.
-Donations to these funds would provide a reduction in local property taxes (via a local credit) equal to a percentage of the donation.
+The FY 2019 Budget creates a new state-operated Charitable Contribution Fund to accept donations for the purposes of improving health care and public education in New York State.
+Taxpayers who itemize deductions may claim these charitable contributions as deductions on their federal and state tax returns.
+Any taxpayer making a donation may also claim a state tax credit equal to 85 percent of the donation amount for the tax year after the donation is made.
+Taxpayers may also make qualified contributions to certain not-for-profit organizations for specified purposes.

 While Federal tax reform eliminated full State and local tax deductibility for individuals, businesses were spared from these limitations.
 Under the FY 2019 Budget employers would be able to opt-in to a new ECEP structure.
 Employers that opt-in would be subject to a 5 percent tax on all annual payroll expenses in excess of $40,000 per employee, phased in over three years beginning on January 1, 2019.
 The progressive personal income tax system would remain in place, and a new tax credit corresponding in value to the ECEP would cut the personal income tax on wages and ensure that State filers subject to the ECEP would not experience a decline in take-home pay.